nathanboktae/mocha-phantomjs/README.md

 [Mocha](http://visionmedia.github.com/mocha/) is a feature-rich JavaScript test framework running on node and the browser.
 Along with the [Chai](http://chaijs.com) assertion library they make an impressive combo.
 [PhantomJS](http://phantomjs.org) is a headless WebKit with a JavaScript/CoffeeScript API.
 It has fast and native support for various web standards like DOM handling, CSS selectors, JSON, Canvas, and SVG.

 The mocha-phantomjs project provides a `mocha-phantomjs.coffee` script file and extensions to drive PhantomJS while testing your HTML pages with Mocha from the console.
 The preferred usage is to install `mocha-phantomjs` via node's packaged modules and use the `mocha-phantomjs` binary wrapper.
-Tested with Mocha 1.9, Chai 1.6, and PhantomJS 1.9.1.
+Tested with Mocha 1.12, Chai 1.7, and PhantomJS 1.9.1.

   * **Since version 3.0 of mocha-phantomjs, you must use PhantomJS 1.9.1 or higher.**
-  * **As of now Mocha 1.10.x is unsupported.
-[We must lobby Mocha.js for a Mocha.process hook.](https://github.com/visionmedia/mocha/issues/770)**

 [![Build Status](https://secure.travis-ci.org/metaskills/mocha-phantomjs.png)](http://travis-ci.org/metaskills/mocha-phantomjs)